 Promote Health.
 Prevent Cancer.

 The Promote Health.
 Prevent Cancer.
 (PHPC) initiative, in partnership with Wilmot Cancer Institute, empowers participants through evidence-informed health promotion and cancer prevention education.
-PHPC is offering both virtual and in-person classes.
+PHPC offers both virtual and in-person classes.
 Responding to the various health needs of community members is important to us and we want to continue to meet you where you are, where you feel most comfortable.

 Healthy Living Classes

 The class will meet for eight consecutive weeks, no exercise equipment needed.